ashhama/experiencemaldives/README.md

 3. After importing the sql database, go to the 'wp_options' table and set the 'siteurl' and 'home' fields to your website address.

 4. Go to the 'wp-config.php' file in the project.
 Enter the appropriate details.
 Particularly for the database.

+5. Login to the product Username: admin, Password: admin